 - Why Christmas is held on 25th December

-In addition, the festival is also a celebration the immortal love between Krishna and Radha.
-Hence, some have regarded the festival of Holi as nearest in spirit to St. Valentine’s Day.
+Radha and Krishna also became a couple, thus throwing gulal during Holi celebrates the immortal love of Krishna and Radha.
+This explains why some have regarded the festival of Holi in a similar light as St. Valentine’s Day.
 In Vrindavan and Mathura, two cities deeply affiliated with Krishna, the celebration of Holi is spread over a period of 16 days.